Wilfried8/analytic-data-agent/README.md

 Tooling and scripts to manage a Gemini Data Analytics agent backed by BigQuery tables for the senior residence use case.

+> Production deployment guidance is available in `docs/deployment.md`.

 ### Prerequisites
 - Python 3.11+
 - `uv` (recommended) or `pip`